Global Control for Local SO(3)-Equivariant Scale-Invariant Vessel Segmentation: Experiments Results

 \subsection{Data efficiency}

-We train our iterative vessel segmentation method using 2D images with annotated contours.
-Therefore, a single 3D scan can contain hundreds of training samples.
+We train our iterative vessel segmentation method using contour annotations on 2D planes in a 3D images.
+Therefore, a single 3D scan contains hundreds of training samples.
 This - in combination with the symmetries that we embed - makes our method very data efficient.
 We retrained the contour regression model on subsets of 3, 5, 10, and 15 patients randomly selected from the training set to assess this data efficiency.
 We evaluate the performance of each model using the DSC on the 2D contours in the test set.
-Figure \ref{fig:benchmark} (left) shows the results of this experiment.
-We observe that the performance of the contour regression module is quite stable, even when it was trained on only three patients.
+Figure \ref{fig:benchmark} (left) shows our method achieves a median DSC of at least 0.9, even when only three patients were used for training.

 As the contour regression module is scale-invariant, it should generalise to vessels of unseen calibre.
 To test this property, we perform data ablation at the artery level.
 We retrain three contour regression modules separately on the lumen contours of the abdominal aorta, iliac arteries, and renal arteries, whose diameters range between 20-55 mm, 10-15 mm, and 5-7 mm, respectively.
 We assess the performance of the four models using the DSC on the 2D contours of the test set.
 Figure \ref{fig:benchmark} (right) shows that overall, our model can generalise to arteries of unseen size.
-For example, we see that the model trained on abdominal aorta contours performs on par with the model trained on iliac arteries when segmenting iliac arteries and vice versa.
-Moreover, the model trained on all arteries shows comparable performance to the vessel-specific model, indicating that heterogeneity of vessel size in the training data does not deteriorate segmentation performance.
+For example, the model trained on abdominal aorta contours performs on par with the model trained on iliac arteries when segmenting iliac arteries and vice versa.
+Moreover, the model trained on all arteries shows performance comparable to the vessel-specific model, indicating that heterogeneity of vessel size in the training data does not deteriorate segmentation performance.
 However, we observe a performance drop for segmentation of the abdominal aorta for the model trained on renal arteries.